tm-craggs/city-notes/Year 1/Algorithms/1 - Introduction to Algorithms.md

 - Numerical Operations - Arithmetic on large numbers (factorisation, matrix operations)
 - Computational Geometry - Collision detection, mesh generation (in graphics)
 - Combinatoric problems - Given

+# Comparing Algorithms

+**Complexity Analysis**

+**Correctness**
+- This is essential.
+We will use methods used to show that algorithms always produce the desired results.

+**Efficency**
+- How much resources do we need?
+Usually we are concerned with time, but sometimes also space.
+Is the algorithm fast?
+Does it make efficient use of memory?

+Simplicity
+- This is desirable, but not required.